Nick's Picks

 Armando al Pantheon

-My take: Walked past it three times before I realized it was the restaurant because there is almost no signage.
-Ten second walk from the Pantheon, family owned since 1961, wood paneled room that feels like it belongs to another era.
+My take: Family owned since 1961, and you'd walk right past it if you didn't know it was there.
+Ten seconds from the Pantheon, wood paneled room out of another era.
 The gricia was one of the best bowls of pasta I had in Rome and the amatriciana kept me from sharing it.
 Closed Sundays.
 Book a couple weeks ahead.
+Giolitti is a few minutes from the Pantheon for gelato, stays open late.

 Long Lunches